Peterborough United

 Selling top scorer, Congolese international Britt Assombalonga, The Posh muddled through in the third tier until the arrival of goal machine Ivan Toney and the second return of Darren Ferguson.
 Bagging every game and a half, the Northampton-born striker helped United reach a notional seventh place in 2020 before his transfer to Brentford.

 Another returnee, Jonson Clarke-Harris, who had had a brief spell as a loanee on Peterborough’s books in 2013-14, filled Toney’s shoes, blasting in goals and notching hat-tricks.
-It was his brace that put paid to Lincoln’s bid to wrest United’s automatic promotion berth from them by going ahead 3-0 at London Road in the penultimate game of the 2020-21 campaign – including a stoppage-time penalty that led to wild celebrations among the men in blue.
+It was his brace that put paid to local rivals Lincoln’s bid to wrest United’s automatic promotion berth from them by going ahead 3-0 at London Road in the penultimate game of the 2020-21 campaign – including a stoppage-time penalty that led to wild celebrations among the men in blue.

 Ground Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

 Before, this council-built and council-owned ground was used by United’s predecessors, Peterborough & Fletton United.
 The new club soon set out its aim to gain full league status, buying the ground from the council and building covered stands at each end, and a part-seated one to replace the solitary wooden grandstand that had stood on the sideline since 1913.